My New Samsung Epix

 Leave a comment

-twelve minus one is (Huh?)
+eight minus two is (Huh?)

 Comment moderation is enabled.